What are the Documents Required for a Bike Insurance Claim?

 - Policy number

-- Garage/workshop's name and contact details where the insured bike is getting repaired
+- Garage details where the bike is sent for repair

 -